College of Education

 The faculty also expect the students to be knowledgeable about issues of diversity (e.g., sexual orientation, culture, ethnicity/race, religion, gender, disability), which are infused throughout the examination.

 The Qualifying Examination readers determine the exam format and the breadth of coverage.
 Thus, the format (e.g., short answer, long essay, number of questions) and coverage may vary from one exam to the next.
+For more information see the Counseling Psychology Program Qualifying Examinations document.

-Grievance Policies & Procedures
+Policies & Procedures

 There are a number of campus and College of Education policies and procedures that are designed to protect the interests of graduate students.
 These policies and procedures cover issues related to grievances, petitions, appeals, and other actions.
 If there comes a time when a student has a grievance, he or she should consult first with his or her advisor or, if there is a conflict with the advisor, with the Chair and Director of Training.
 These individuals will assist the student in resolving the issue.
-For further steps, consult The College of Education's grievance policies at Policy and Procedures on Grievances by Graduate Students document.
+For further steps, consult The Graduate College 's grievance policies at Policy and Procedures on Grievances by Graduate Students document.

 For more information about the policies related to obtaining a graduate degree in the College of Education (e.g., student petitions, transferring credit, changing graduate college departments, etc.), please see the College of Education Graduate Programs Handbook.
 The following two websites are also helpful in finding out more about policies, procedures, and resources available to graduate students: Graduate Programs Handbook and Handbook for Graduate Students and Advisors.